leitek/sw/houyi/keil/stm32f103/GUI/uCGUI/GUI/JPEG/Doc/ReadMe.txt

 Please read at least the files install.doc and usage.doc.
 Useful information can also be found in the JPEG FAQ (Frequently Asked Questions) article.
-See LTKHIVE LOCATIONS below to find out where to obtain the FAQ article.
+See ARCHIVE LOCATIONS below to find out where to obtain the FAQ article.

 If you want to understand how the JPEG code works, we suggest reading one or more of the REFERENCES, then looking at the documentation files (in roughly